hubmapconsortium/ingest-validation-tools/docs/slideseq/README.md

 | required | `True` |

 ### `bead_barcode_read`
-Which read file contains the cell barcode.
+Which read file contains the bead barcode.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `bead_barcode_offset`
-Position(s) in the read at which the cell barcode starts.
+Position(s) in the read at which the bead barcode starts.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `bead_barcode_size`
-Length of the cell barcode in base pairs.
+Length of the bead barcode in base pairs.

 | constraint | value |
 | --- | --- |